 The myth; was first advocated by European Jewish historians in the nineteenth century who considered, that relations between Jews and Arabs were more congruent than the so-called lachrymose (tearful) relations between Jews and Christians in Europe.

-Conferring with this opinion, Jews lived securely, protected by a tolerant arena, holding prominent positions in Muslim intellectual society.
+Conferring with this opinion, Jews lived securely, protected by a tolerant arena, holding prominent positions in Muslim learned society.

 Those who endorsed this utopia were Arab and Arabist writers, who argued that relation between Jews and Muslims had been harmonious until the coming of Zionism.

-The disparity of Christian persecutions to Jews in the Middle Age and comparing it to the Islamic world providing peaceful haven to the Jews in the same era, allowed the creation of such a myth.
+The disparity of Christian persecutions to Jews in the Middle Age and comparing it to the Islamic world providing the peaceful haven to the Jews in the same era allowed the creation of such a myth.

-Jewish scholars as well, in the nineteenth century altered this discernment into a historical assumption, consequently with their hindrance of the advancement of their own assimilation into gentile society.
-Taking the massacre of the Jews in Granada in 1492 that ended in their expulsion from Spain, as a major comparison for the Christian enmity and the Muslim generosity.
+Jewish scholars as well, in the nineteenth century altered this discernment into an old assumption, consequently with their hindrance of the advancement of their assimilation into gentile society.
+Taking the massacre of the Jews in Granada in 1492 that ended in their expulsion from Spain, as a first comparison for the Christian enmity and the Muslim generosity.

 This myth has been employed by the Jews to attain a significant political perseverance, that anticipated to enforce the fulfillment of a promise by liberal Christian Europe towards Jewish equality and unrestrained professional and cultural opportunities, by means of Islamic examples of tolerance in Islamic Spain that permitted Jews to attain high positions as far as ministers, and cultural opportunities such as given to Maimonides .